getfounded/mcp-tool-kit/README.md

 - "Search the web for the latest AI research papers and summarize the findings."
 - "Create a PowerPoint presentation about climate change with three slides."
+- "Use the weather_checker agent to tell me the current conditions in Tokyo."
+- "Can you use the quick_lookup agent to research quantum computing advances?"
 - "Download my QuickBooks invoice data and analyze our revenue for the past quarter."
 - "Set up a product on my Shopify store with these details and pricing."
 - "Get the current stock price and historical data for Tesla using Yahoo Finance."